Table of Contents

-What is a Natural Disaster?
+What Is a Natural Disaster?

 A natural disaster can be a catastrophic event that occurs naturally and typically results in widespread destruction, loss of life, and significant economic damage.
 These types of disasters can take many forms, including earthquakes, hurricanes, tornadoes, floods, wildfires, and blizzards, among others.
 Natural disasters can happen anywhere in the world and at any time, often with little or no warning, making it crucial to prepare and have a plan in place for survival.